 This is a follow up to my recent article surrounding the conspiracies that have quickly spread across social media platforms concerning the Notre-Dame Cathedral in Paris, France.
-There is speculation that the fire was a terrorist attack by many conspiracy theorists, as many attacks on Christian churches and cemeteries have taken place across France in recent years.
+There is speculation that the fire was a terrorist attack as many attacks on Christian churches and cemeteries have taken place across France in recent years.

 I must repeat myself again.
 Under no circumstances am I denying that atrocities have been committed against Christians or their places of worship under the name of Islam by extremists.
 However, there are many incidences where it was completely made up or taken out of context.

 This blog is not about disrespecting Christians or Christianity.
 The aim of this blog is to teach Christians the true version of Islam, that is free from propaganda.
 For example, there are false Christian (as well as Muslim) preachers who are being paid to mislead Christians (and Muslims) about End time prophecies and the Antichrist, as well as Muslims claim to the Holy land, and Islam itself.
 They also write false stories on Christian persecution to scam naive and gullible Christians out of their money.

 There are so many gullible Christians who believe every false teaching they are told, that also includes what they learn about Islam.
 Some even deliberately let themselves be deceived.
 There will be many people in life who will try to manipulate you or maybe they already have.
 They try to manipulate by twisting, removing, or adding on to scripture.

 I know it is not always easy to verify the truth of claims that are made on social media.
 But it often is.
 All it takes is just one Google search and a few minutes reading time to debunk such dubious stories.